Libera-Chat/libera-chat.github.io/content/_guides/connect.md

 ### Verifying Tor TLS connections

-A Tor hidden service name securely identifies the service you are connecting to.
-Verifying the TLS server certificate is strictly-speaking unnecessary while using the hidden service.
-Nonetheless you may verify the hidden service's TLS server certificate by adding the following fragment to your `torrc` configuration file and configure your client to connect to `palladium.libera.chat` via Tor.
-The TLS server certificate used by the hidden service will validate using this hostname.
+A Tor onion service name securely identifies the service you are connecting to.
+Verifying the TLS server certificate is strictly-speaking unnecessary while using the onion service.
+Nonetheless you may verify the onion service's TLS server certificate by adding the following fragment to your `torrc` configuration file and configure your client to connect to `palladium.libera.chat` via Tor.
+The TLS server certificate used by the onion service will validate using this hostname.

 ```config